 - Could last a bit longer

-Of course, great wax doesn’t do much if you don’t know to properly apply it to your board.
+Of course, great wax doesn’t do much if you don’t know to properly apply it to your snowboard.
 Though you can simply lather it on, there’s a technique to the process.
-This video outlines the steps and helps guide you through it.
+This video outlines the steps and helps guide you through them.

 In the above sections, we broke down some aspects of snowboard wax and explained its importance.
-However, there’s a bit more to understand about the substance.
-If you want a more in-depth break down on why you should use wax, check it out here.
+However, there’s a bit more to understand the substance.
+If you want a more in-depth breakdown of why you should use wax, check it out here.

 In the world of snowboarding, a little wax goes a long way.
 Your goal should always be to get the best possible performance out on the mountain, and you cannot make that happen if your board drags or catches across the snow.

 When it comes to snowboard wax, it’s hard to do better than the above brands.
 While there are other options on the market, in terms of sealing, protection, and speed, nothing comes close to what we’ve listed here.